dvamossy/EmTract/README.md

 # EmTract

-Emtract is a tool used to evaluate emotions in text.
-It uses cutting edge machine learning techniques to learn latent representations of words that are later used by a GRU based model to predict the emotion present.

-It is explained in more detail in the paper [EmTract: Investor Emotions and Market Behavior](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3975884&fbclid=IwAR1gAgHGekkp_bO2QkT_YbtQaJmvM7O5JrfXNHCAYXF2D3-N_9PaXZC-Cig).
+EmTract is a tool that extracts emotions from social media text.
+It incorporates key aspects of social media data (e.g., non-standard phrases, emojis and emoticons), and uses cutting edge natural language processing (NLP) techniques to learn latent representations, such as word order, word usage, and local context, to predict the emotions.

-Details on the model and text processing appear in the appendix.
+Details on the model and text processing are in the appendix of [EmTract: Investor Emotions and Market Behavior](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3975884&fbclid=IwAR1gAgHGekkp_bO2QkT_YbtQaJmvM7O5JrfXNHCAYXF2D3-N_9PaXZC-Cig).

 ## User guide